-Her photographs and this book are hard to examine without seeing them in the context of her larger body of work.
 Her photographs, partially due to the personal nature of her chosen subject matter, are a serialized collection.
 Each image exists on its own but also as part of a larger whole.
 Though her work largely begs more questions than it answers (which is perhaps why it persists in our minds), each book feels thematic, intentionally curated and centred around moments in Scheynius's life.
 Her body of work as a whole is titled Diary but each book has its own mood and narrative.
 Loves develop.
 Loves are lost.
 Scenery changes.
 Children are born.
 Roles evolve.
 Self-discoveries are made.
 People come.
 People go.
 Each book marks a chapter or a waypoint in her life.
 In that sense, this book is no different.
 There are signature Scheynius moments: familiar faces (particularly her own and that of her friend Amanda who has been in constant throughout her work), the lovely light that makes her images so recognizable and an overall feeling that is distinctly hers.
 With each book she adds to the vocabulary of the language she has constructed.
 Not a language of words but one of light and gesture composed both of the visible and the invisible.